 Sometimes this can be the most straightforward solution, particularly if there are no children involved.
 Money made from the sale can be used to pay off the remainder of your mortgage, and anything that’s left can be split between you and your ex-partner.
 This option effectively provides a fresh start for both you and your ex-partner, and may feel the most fair overall.

 You will need to get the property valued by an estate agent or surveyor first if you decide to sell.
+Find out more in our guide Do I need an estate agent to sell my property?

 2) Buy your partner out (or vice versa)